 NJCTS offers a unique education program for physicians and medical residents in hospitals and medical centers.
 During these presentations a TS medical expert shares the podium with a NJCTS youth advocate and together they provide a full introduction to the experience of living with TS.
 The medical expert provides an overview of the signs and symptoms, characteristics, diagnosis and treatment options for TS.
 The youth advocate provides a first-hand experience of the challenges of living with these disorders.
 Together, the presentation allows those in attendance to gain an understanding of the complexity of treating people with TS and the co-occurring disorders.
 Presentations are typically made in the neurology, family medicine, pediatrics and psychiatry departments.

-Physicians Referral Network (PRN)
+Physicians Referral List (PRL)

-The NJCTS Physician Referral Network is comprised of more than 200 neurologists, psychiatrists, psychologists, and social workers who are well versed in treating TS and associated disorders.
+The NJCTS Physician Referral List is comprised of more than 200 neurologists, psychiatrists, psychologists, and social workers who are well versed in treating TS and associated disorders.
 The list is compiled through recommendations from our families as well as other clinicians.
 Our referral network is a direct link for families to medical professionals across the state who can address their treatment needs.

 Scholarly Research Articles